 Can Pokemon Go Cause Car Accidents?

 Pokemon Go can cause serious accidents if players don't take appropriate precautions.
 The game requires players to walk around in the real world to find Pokemon, which can lead to distracted walking and dangerous situations.
 For example, players may cross the street without looking both ways or walk into traffic while staring at their phones.
 In addition, the game has been known to cause distracted driving accidents when drivers suddenly stop or fail to pay attention to other motorists.

-One instance occurred in Massachusetts when 26-year-old, Lamar Hickson, stopped on a major highway to catch a character in the game called Pikachu.
+One instance occurred in Massachusetts when 26-year-old Lamar Hickson stopped on a major highway to catch a character in the game called Pikachu.
 Several cars were involved in the accident but luckily no one was injured.
 One of the other car drivers admitted he was also playing Pokemon Go when the accident took place.

-It is important to follow the laws of your state and to not put the lives of others and yourself in danger.
+Texting and driving is illegal in South Carolina and the popularity of this new mobile app is fostering a "Pokemon and Drive" issue.
+It is important to follow the laws of your state and not put the lives of others and yourself in danger.
 Games and texting can always wait.

 What Should You Do if a Pokemon Go Player Caused Your Accident?

 If you or a loved one was in an accident caused by a Pokemon Go player, it is important to know your rights and what steps to take next.
 The first thing you should do is seek medical attention for any injuries suffered in the accident.
 Once you have been seen by a doctor, you should contact a personal injury lawyer to discuss your case.

 A personal injury lawyer will evaluate your case and determine if you are eligible to file a personal injury lawsuit against the Pokemon Go player who caused your accident.
 If you are able to file a lawsuit, you may be entitled to compensation for your accident-related expenses: